HomeFeaturesCybersecurity Explained: Protecting Yourself in the Digital Age

 It’s essentially safeguarding your digital world from malicious actors who aim to:

-• Steal data:ย This could be personal information like credit card details, login credentials, or even intellectual property belonging to a company.
+• Steal data: This could include personal information such as credit card details, login credentials, or even intellectual property belonging to a company.

 • Disrupt operations:ย Cyberattacks can bring down websites, cripple computer networks, and cause significant financial losses.